rochars/endianness/README.md

 ### If you are using this lib as a dependency:

-- The **CommonJS** is the dist file used by Node.
-It is served in the "main" field of package.json.
-This is the source you are running when you **npm install endianness**.
+- The **CommonJS** dist is **./dist/endianness.cjs.js**.
+It is the dist file used by Node.
+It is served in the "main" field of package.json and is the source you are running when you **npm install endianness**.
+It is not compiled or minified.

-- The **UMD** module is compatible with Node, AMD and browsers.
+- The **UMD** module is **./dist/endianness.umd.js**.
+It is transpiled to ES5 and compatible with Node, AMD and browsers.
 It is served in the "browser" field of package.json.
-This file is not compiled/minified as it may be used by module bundlers.
-Compilation/minification should be up to the bundler consuming this file.

-- The **compiled dist** is browser-only and should be the one served by CDNs.
+- The **browser-only** dist is **./dist/endianness.min.js**.
+It is transpiled to ES5 and compiled.
 It is used in the "unpkg" and "jsdelivr" fields of package.json.

 - The **ES6 dist** is **./dist/endianness.js**, served as "es2015" in package.json.
 It is not compiled/minified.